Affiliate links on Android Authority may earn us a commission. Learn more.

 Enhanced 4x4 MIMO, up to 5CA, LTE D/L Cat.19 (1.6Gbps)

 155.7 x 74.5 x 7.9mm

 Differences compared to Galaxy S21

 With a name like Samsung Galaxy S21 FE, it’s obvious this phone has a lot in common with the vanilla Galaxy S21.
 Below, we’ve rounded up the major differences between the two devices.
-Keep in mind these aren’t all the differences, but just the major ones.
+Remember these aren’t all the differences — just the major ones.

 - Size: The Galaxy S21 FE is slightly taller and wider when compared to the Galaxy S21.
 The phones are exactly the same thickness, however.
 The Galaxy S21 FE also has a slightly larger display at 6.4 inches as compared to the Galaxy S21’s 6.2-inch display.